 Note - the keyboards are on very fancy ironing boards, yes, also picked up from local roadside clean-ups!

-In the foreground is Ichabod Mudd sub-mixer and then the Tapco.
+In the lower edge of the image is Ichabod Mudd sub-mixer and then the Tapco in the foreground.

 There are more studio shots on the Photographs page and remember, all photos on this site open in a close-up view if you click on them.